Updated: Dec 15, 2022

-This could have been the first post of this blog.
-Of course answering yes/no to a simple (or not that simple…) question is a classic of Tarot Reading.
+This could have been the first post on this blog.
+Answering yes/no to a simple (or not that simple…) question is a classic of Tarot Reading.

 Given the complexity of Tarot cards, answering with simple words like yes or no can actually be very challenging.
 And can the answer always be so simple anyway?